-Phase 2 Environmental Studies, also known as: Phase 2 Environmental Surveys or Audits, are usually done when they are recommended in a Phase I Environmental Site Assessment report.
-Click the link below to learn more about Phase I Environmental reports.
+Phase 2 Environmental Assessments or Studies, also known as: Phase 2 Environmental Surveys or Audits, are usually done when they are recommended in a Phase I Environmental Site Assessment report.

 Phase 2 Environmental reports

 AAI conducts Phase Two reports at sites where there is known or significantly-potential soil and/or groundwater contamination.
 Phase Two reports are typically limited in nature and are usually the result of a Recognized Environmental Condition being found in a Phase I report during a real estate transaction, or prior to an owner listing a property for sale.
 The Phase 2 report is only an initial screen of soil and/or groundwater, in order to determine if there is contamination.

 Once contamination is found to be significant and/or to exceed federal, state or local cleanup or human-health risk standards, a further site characterization is required, in order to help establish the vertical and lateral extent of a contamination plume.
 In these situations, agency consultation is required in order to pursue closure from an oversight agency.
 A "no further action" letter is pursued for a site, in order to make the property "sellable."
 In some cases, among sophisticated buyers, a liability transfer is negotiated and executed contractually.
 For regulatory-mandated cleanup and/or monitoring, the client can apply to available cleanup funds, when available, in order to recover moneys spent.

 Vapor Intrusion Assessment